 The museum centers around the Giant Ocean tank, a multistory exhibit featuring a Caribbean menagerie of sea creatures.
 These include Myrtle, a green sea turtle who has lived in the aquarium since 1970!
 Bond with your loved one over the beauty of nature.
 SKIP THE LINE by buying your tickets now through Viator!

 If you’re planning on visiting the aquarium as well as other attractions, you may also want to consider buying either the Boston CityPASS or the Go Boston Pass to save tons of money on attractions.
 These are definitely a great money-saver.
 Not sure which one to buy?
 Read our article for help deciding which Boston attractions pass is best for you.

 Explore Boston’s Museums

-Some folks’ ideas of romantic getaways in Boston might not include museums, but we Two Drifters really enjoy them.
+Some folks’ ideas of romantic Boston getaways might not include Boston museums, but we really enjoy them.
 Wandering around museums is a low-key way to discover something new together and spend some time appreciating art, history, or culture.

 Think that most museums are dry and boring?
 The Boston Science Museum will change your mind.
 You’ll encounter exhibits and presentations on things such as dinosaurs, the magic of physics, optical illusions, and the natural world, along with trippy planetarium shows.

 This place is endless fun–you could spend hours here and still have much more to discover.
-Strolling through the butterfly garden definitely provides a romantic touch, but for something more “electrifying” hop into the live lightning display.
+Strolling through the butterfly garden can feel like a sweet romantic thing to do together, but for something more “electrifying” hop into the live lightning display.

 For art lovers, the Museum of Fine Arts will suit.
 This institution opened in the 1870s and has grown into one of the world’s largest and most exhaustive collections of art.
 The museum currently houses more than 500,000 pieces.